 What is the financial compensation for this fellowship?

-Fellows will receive $40,000, paid through part-time employment through the academic year (“letter of appointment”).
-Fellows are paid on the first of each month (partial months of services are prorated accordingly).
-Note: all UNLV employees, including BMI’s visiting fellows, are subject to mandatory retirement withholdings (You can learn more about UNLV’s FICA Alternative Plan here).
+BMI-Kluge Fellows receive a total salary of $15,000 and are employed through a part-time “letter of appointment” contract with UNLV.
+Depending on the fellow’s chosen start date, this compensation is split over 3-5 paychecks.
+Fellows are paid on the first of the month and partial months of work result in a prorated paycheck.
+Please note: all UNLV employees, including BMI fellows, are subject to mandatory retirement withholdings (Learn more about UNLV’s FICA Alternative Plan here).